'Kirby and the Forgotten Land' review: a breath of fresh air

 The post-apocalyptic environments – rendered in the same cutesy bubblegum aesthetic as the sentient whoopie cushion that serves as our lead – are gorgeous and a joy to explore, with each level a bite-sized chunk of dystopia for you to run around in, inhaling food, enemies and random bits of scenery with gusto.
 Additional challenges pop off as you do cool things, rewarding you for finding a hidden path or opening up a flower.

 Away from this, there is plenty of additional dressing around the actual levels themselves.
 Some of them: flying down a route spewing ice out of your mouth, is great fun.
-However, the Waddle-Dee village, which unlocks new shops and parts of the game and functions as a hub area that grows out as you rescue more and more Waddle-Dees, feels like a distraction that didn’t really click with me.
+However, the Waddle-Dee village, which unlocks new shops and parts of the game and functions as a hub area that grows out as you rescue more and more Waddle-Dees, feels like a distraction that didn’t really click with me, although having a spot to go and review your cutscenes and play with a few new systems is a nice option for those who want it.

 Kirby and the Forgotten Land feels like a perfect palette cleanser to come after titles like Elden Ring or Sifu with its bright tone and chilled play.
 But don’t get put off by the cutesy appearance, Kirby is laser-focused and, if you’re looking for it, offers plenty of challenge.
 It’s a strong first entry into the third dimension for Kirby as a character, with the game’s charm outweighing the game’s flaws.
+It’s hard not to smile to yourself as you tool around the world map clinging to the back of a star, and Kirby and the Forgotten Land has plenty of moments like this.

 Kirby And The Forgotten Land launches on March 25 for Nintendo Switch.